CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 ### BGP add-path RX

 *BGP add-path RX* allows BGP to receive multiple paths for the same prefix.
 A path identifier is used so that additional paths do not override previously advertised paths.
-No additional configuration is required for BGP add-path RX.

-{{%notice note%}}
-BGP advertises the add-path RX capability by default.
-Add-Path TX requires an administrator to enable it.
-Enabling TX resets the session.
-{{%/notice%}}
+BGP add-path RX is enabled by default; no additional configuration is required.

 To view the existing capabilities, run the NCLU `net show bgp neighbor` command or the vtysh `show ip bgp neighbors` command.
 The existing capabilities are listed in the subsection *Add Path*, below *Neighbor capabilities.*